 How will Exams Work?

-Michelle has written two different blogs on exam preparation, be sure to have a read for all the details from a couple of different angles.
+Michelle has written two blogs on exam preparation.
+Be sure to read them for all the details from different angles.

 Exams will be booked as an extra lesson, in addition to your normal lessons, with a senior teacher joining you to conduct the exam and provide feedback.

-As this change comes in on the 11th of August members wanting to attend Advanced group classes when this Experience Series comes around will need to have passed their Intermediate 2 exam beforehand.
+This change takes effect on the 11th of August.
+Members wanting to attend Advanced group classes during this Experience Series must pass their Intermediate 2 exam beforehand.
 This gives you three months to plan and prepare with your teacher!
 But don’t rush!
 Make a plan with your teacher, talk to Michelle or I, and prepare.

 Our driving motivation here is members Happiness.
 Our mission is Creating Happiness Through Dance, and that happiness was being impacted in three ways:

-Once we realised these three issues were having a negative impact, we knew we had to try something to improve the way we handle this area of the QuickSteps Studio.
+Realizing these issues’ negative impact, we knew we had to improve how we handle this area at QuickSteps Studio.